imgproxy/imgproxy/docs/serving_files_from_s3.md

 docker run -e AWS_ACCESS_KEY_ID=my_access_key -e AWS_SECRET_ACCESS_KEY=my_secret_key -it darthsim/imgproxy
 ```

-This is the recommended method when using dockerized imgproxy.

 #### Shared credentials file

 Alternatively, you can create the `.aws/credentials` file in your home directory with the following content: